strato-emu/strato/BUILDING.md

 > If you opened Android Studio for the first time, choose the `Standard` install type and complete the setup wizard leaving all settings to their default value.
 > <p><img height="400" src="https://user-images.githubusercontent.com/37104290/162196602-4c142ed0-0c26-4628-8062-7ac9785201cc.png"></p>
-> If you get any errors on "Intel® HAXM" or "Android Emulator Hypervisor Driver for AMD Processors", you can safely ignore them as they won't be used for Skyline.
+> If you get any errors on "Intel® HAXM" or "Android Emulator Hypervisor Driver for AMD Processors", you can safely ignore them as they won't be used for Strato.

 </p>
 </details>

-Import the project by clicking on the `Open` icon, then in the file picker choose the `skyline` folder you just cloned in the steps above:
+Import the project by clicking on the `Open` icon, then in the file picker choose the `strato` folder you just cloned in the steps above:
 <p>
     <img height="400" src="https://user-images.githubusercontent.com/37104290/162200497-dddfa9f0-00c6-4a32-84c2-1f0ff743a7e2.png">
     <img height="400" src="https://user-images.githubusercontent.com/37104290/162196879-08d9684b-c6a2-4636-9c23-c026cb7d7494.png">